nakagami/django-minipg/README.rst

 django-minipg
 ==============

-Django PostgreSQL database backend with minipg
+Django PostgreSQL database backend with minipg.

+minipg and django-minipg written in pure python.
+So, this may work in environments where psycopg2 does not work.

 Environment
 -------------